-Editor’s note: You are encouraged to first read Dennis Relojo-Howell’s article before reading this.
+Editor’s note: You are invited to first read Dennis Relojo-Howell’s article before reading this.

 In 2017 I visited the West Bank with a friend of mine, whereby we found ourselves in an environment ravaged by the brutal processes and outcomes of an unwanted occupation and systematic colonisation.

 It had a profound effect on me as an Irish person who studied psychology after being state examined on my country’s history of resisting colonialism by the British Empire for 800+ years.